 Cons – Will make your terrarium look like a kitchen floor, but some people like that.
 It can also be a little slippery, so dragon enclosure tiles need texture (ex: slate).

 Sand: Yes or No?

 Using sand for bearded dragon substrate is highly controversial.
 Personally, I do not recommend it.
 Even if I were to set aside the danger of impaction, it’s generally unhygienic.
 Sand also has a nasty habit of getting into a reptile’s eyes, causing injury and infection.

 However if you’re set on using sand, monthly replacement and following the right safety precautions is critical for success.

 - Dust – can be prevented by using high-quality sand.
 Play sand is the dustiest of them all.

 - Dyes – are pretty easy to spot.
-If you see sand in an unnatural color (for example green, pink, yellow, or black), it’s likely to be dyed.
-If you’re not sure, do some research on the brand.
+If you see sand in an unnatural color (for example green, pink, yellow, or black), it’s likely to be dyed, and will dye your dragon in turn.
+If you’re not sure, do some research on the product.